Mathieu Flamini: Style of play

-A combative, energetic, tactically intelligent, and tenacious midfielder, according to Arsenal manager Arsène Wenger, Flamini is a player with a fantastic work rate, good ball-winning ability and great mentality; he can play anywhere across midfield, in the centre as a box-to-box or defensive midfielder, or on either flank as a cover at full-back.
+A combative, energetic, tactically intelligent, and tenacious midfielder, according to Arsenal manager Arsène Wenger, Flamini was a player with a fantastic work rate, good ball-winning ability and great mentality; he could play anywhere across midfield, in the centre as a box-to-box or defensive midfielder, or on either flank as a cover at full-back.

 Business career

 Flamini is a partner of GF Biochemicals, a leading global producer of levulinic acid and derivatives.
 He has stated that “we founded GFBiochemicals with the ambition of finding sustainable alternatives to oil-based products”.
 Levulinic acid includes grass or woodchips, and can be used in plastics, solvents, fuels and the pharmaceutical industry.
 Levulinic acid has been identified by the U.S. Department of Energy as one of the 12 molecules that can help unlock a “greener” world.

 In addition to GFBiochemicals’ established presence in the Netherlands and headquarters in Italy, Flamini has named China and Brazil as potential new markets for expansion.

 In 2016, GFBiochemicals fully controls the Segetis, the leading producer of levulinic acid derivatives, in a move towards downstream integration.
-Segitis was previously owned by Sabic, DSM, and Kosla Ventures, among other entities, and has invested in R&D over the past decade.
+Segitis was previously owned by Sabic, DSM, and Khosla Ventures, among other entities, and has invested in R&D over the past decade.
 In 2017, GFBiochemicals announced that it will build a cellulosic biorefinery in the US, in partnership with biotech company American Process.

 Flamini was also part of the team that created BIOCIRCE (Bioeconomy in the Circular economy), Europe’s first master's degree dedicated to promoting bioeconomy education.
-It was launched in collaboration with Italian bank Intesa Sanpaolo, Novamont (a producer of bioplastics), and the Universities of Naples, Torino, Milano Bicocca and Bologna.
+It was launched in collaboration with Italian bank Intesa Sanpaolo, Novamont (a producer of bioplastics), and the Universities of Naples, Turin, Milano-Bicocca and Bologna.

 In addition, Flamini co-founded The BioJournal the world’s first e-magazine devoted entirely to the bio world and eco-sustainability and managed by Italian environmental journalist Mario Bonaccorso.

-Flamini is also part of the Environmental Excellence Committee for the candidature of Paris as the location for the 2024 Summer Olympics.
+Flamini was also part of the Environmental Excellence Committee for the candidature of Paris as the location for the 2024 Summer Olympics.

-In 2015, Flamini was named one of People of the Year by the NME.
+In 2015, Flamini was named one of People of the Year by NME.